 Miriad gives good (excessive?) control over the visibility weighting schemes, via three parameters and one option.

-parameter, the sup
+fwhm parameter, the sup parameter is

 given in arcseconds.
 The weights that invert